dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Field | Type | Description
 :-----|:-----|:-----------
 earliest-time | Array of unsigned | A timestamp for the earliest record in the block.
-The timestamp is specified as a CBOR array with two.
+The timestamp is specified as a CBOR array with two elements.
 The first element is the number of seconds since the Posix epoch, an unsigned integer time_t.
 The second is an unsigned integer with the number of ticks since the start of the second. parameters-index | Unsigned | The index of the set of parameters applicable to this block.
 Optional.
 If omitted, parameter set 0 is used.

 ## Block statistics

 The block statistics section contains some basic statistical information about the block.
-All are optional.
+All items are optional.

 Field | Type | Description
 :-----|:-----|:-----------